kurt023-github/TPC-DS/README.txt

 Notes
 ########################################################################################
 - tpcds_variables.sh file will be created with variables you can adjust
+- If you want to use local scripts, change REPO_URL in tpcds_variables.sh to ""
 - Files for the benchmark will be created in a sub-directory named pivotalguru located in each segment directory on each segment host / data node.
 You can update these directories to be symbolic links to better utilize the disk